 OnlyElectric’s Thomas Majchrzak likes what he sees

 As for the exterior, Majchrzak says the Cupra, being the sport-oriented brand from SEAT, holds a much sportier look when compared to its sibling, the VW ID.3.
 Where the VW has a more van-ish appearance, the Cupra is almost sportscar-like thanks to the front lip that holds the brand name.
-Even when viewed from the side, the short bonnet and long low height give a very aggressive appearance which is probably added on to by the fact that the suspension lowers the front of the car a bit more than the rear.
+Even when viewed from the side, the short bonnet and low height give a very aggressive appearance which is probably added on to by the fact that the suspension lowers the front of the car a bit more than the rear.
 Speaking of which, the rear diffuser adds to this feel.

-Price & Launch
+Price & Launch in the UK

 Cupra Born FAQs

 What is the price of the Cupra Born?

 The base Cupra Born costs EUR 33,735 in the UK.

 What are the battery pack options available in Cupra Born?

 Currently, the 58 kWh/204 hp e-motor combo.
 The 45 kWh will be available soon.
 The 58 kWh – 231 hp and 77 kWh – 231 hp combos will also come available.